 Being a designer, a diver with 20 years experience and a woman, I've always been fascinated by the "gender specific" debate about scuba diving gear and the "pink or no pink" debate.

 It's a topic that I find both amusing and infuriating at the same time.

-Yes, if it means more choice in sizing and a better fit.
+When it comes to choosing equipment it's certainly a yes, if it means more choice in sizing and a better fit.